 - container material type

-- container colour (for PET or glass only)
+- container colour (for PET or glass)

 How to obtain an EPA container approval

-To register your containers for approval
+To apply for a container approval

 - Register your organisation.